CDCgov/data-exchange-portal/README.md

 # Data Exchange Portal

 This is the web application for the data upload management dashboard for DEX.
 It is built using ReactJS and Vite.
-The backend `api` application utlizes Kotlin/Spring MVC.
+The backend `api` application utilizes Kotlin/Spring MVC.

 ## Environments